-The most exclusive yacht clubs around the world
+The Most Exclusive Yacht Clubs Around the World

 Cruising Yacht Club of Australia

 With a superb location along the stunning Rushcutters Bay, state-of-the-art facilities, and an international reputation, Cruising Yacht Club of Australia welcomes both members and visitors to join in on the fun.
 The club, which is established in 1944, is renowned for attracting yachts and crews from all over the world for the climax of the sailing calendar and one of Australia’s greatest sporting events – the Rolex Sydney Hobart Yacht Race.
-The initiation fee is AU$500 (approx. RM1,500), and annual fees are AU$849 (approx. RM2,500).
+The initiation fee is AU$500, and annual fees are AU$849.
 In order to join this prestigious pack, referrals are required.
 Alternatively, you may consider the ‘Adopt a New Member’ initiative, where a representative of the member engagement committee will reach out to you.

 Dubai Marina Yacht Club